KNOW YOUR RIGHTS:

 By Attorney Emily Dudak Leiter

-As an LGBT parent, there are four cases you should know about, in order to understand your rights in Wisconsin and throughout the United States (and to understand the rest of this article).
-In chronological order, they are:
+As an LGBTQ parent, there are four cases you should know about, in order to understand your rights in Wisconsin and throughout the United States (and to understand the rest of this article).
+In chronological order, they are as follows:

 Wolf v.
 Walker is the federal appellate decision that brought marriage equality to Wisconsin on the beautiful summer evening of Friday, June 6, 2014.
 The lawsuit was filed and litigated by the ACLU.
 The decision, and therefore marriage equality in Wisconsin, became final on October 6, 2014.